 * If the child is working independently – choose your work from the shelf and work as if you were extremely engaged, interested, and focused on what you are doing.
 Children are the best imitators.

 * Keep praise to a minimum.
-This will encourage the child to get motivation from the inside.
+This will encourage the child to gain intrinsic motivation from within.
 When the child proudly presents you their finished result, you may say: “Oh, it looks like you worked hard, good for you”.

 * Encourage your child to ask for help.
 Encourage them to seek help if they need to and restrain yourself from correcting them.
 Allow them time to figure out if they made a mistake.
 If you see that they made a mistake, point to it and ask if there is anything there they would like to correct.
 If they say “no” let it be, do not correct it for them.
 Next time when they take the material, ask them to have a turn first and demonstrate the correct use of the material.

 * One last piece of advice – never stop learning and educating yourself.